hazevt04/cub_sliding_window/README.md

 The last value output is the time in milliseconds for the overall GPU execution including memory transfer to and from the GPU

+## FindCUDAAPIWrapper CMake Module
+I also included my version of the FindCUDAAPIWrapper Cmake module and even a BASH script to install it.
+This will help my CMakeLists.txt find
+Cmake module for cuda-api-wrapper